Terms of Engagement

 8.3 Cl 8.1 does not excuse a party from any obligation to make a payment when it falls due under this agreement.

 8.4 If a party is unable to comply with any obligation imposed on it under this agreement as a result of an Event for 20 consecutive Business Days, either party may cancel this agreement by giving written notice to the other party.
-Cancellation of this agreement under this clause shall not prejudice the rights of either party against the other party in respect of any matter or thing occurring under this agreement prior to cancellation.
+Cancellation under this clause shall not prejudice the rights of either party in respect of any matter or thing occurring under this agreement prior to cancellation.

 9. Termination for breach